brianjp93/kickstart.nvim/README.md

 {'nvim-telescope/telescope-fzf-native.nvim', build = 'cmake -S. -Bbuild -DCMAKE_BUILD_TYPE=Release && cmake --build build --config Release && cmake --install build --prefix build' }
 ```

+# Tailwind LSP
+- The tailwind LSP only works if...
+  - you `npm i tailwindcss` (or install globally)
+  - you have a tailwindcss config file in the root of your project